griffinmilsap/neurotheatre_ezmsg/README.md

 To run a specific command, do `uv run <command> <parameters>`

 *Examples:*
+- To run a server that sends IMU/EEG data to OSC-enabled software (like touchdesigner) run `uv run osc`

 - To run the toaudio, with default parameters and input signal as simulator, you can do `uv run toaudio`.
   This will open a new tab in browser, where you can see the signal (set filter order to 3, cuton fs = 1 and cutoff fs = 30 Hz to see the post processed signal).
 This will also play the audio for the signal.